 Your daily hours will be broken up into three slots: 07:30-09:30, then break for breakfast, 10:00-13:00, then break for lunch, 14:00-16:30.
 The rest of the day is yours to relax on the reserve with your fellow volunteers.
 You're free to do your own thing during the weekends.

 What Can I Do In My Free Time?

-On the reserve you'll have the opportunity to use any of the site's fantastic facilities, including swimming pool, tennis courts, cricket field, communal lounge, TV area, pool table, library, and on site computer.
-At weekends you'll be provided with transfers and accommodation in Port Elizabeth, where there's lots to see and do: take a sand boarding lesson on the dunes of the Sundays River, experience the longest dual zipline in Africa and take in your surroundings 70 metres above ground, play volleyball or go windsurfing on Hobie Beach, visit the South End Museum or Volkswagen Auto Pavilion, peruse the market stalls in New Brighton, or take in the views from Donkin Lighthouse, explore the 500 hectare 'floral wonderland' at Van Stadens Wild Flower Reserve, go horse riding through the Sardinia Bay Nature Reserve, visit the cannon of the wreck of the Sacramento, or gasp at the bones of the mighty Algoasaurus - a unique dinosaur to the Nelson Mandela Bay area related to the Brontosaurus, at Bayworld.
-Port Elizabeth also has an array of delectable cafes, restaurants, and artisanal bakeries - pure heaven for foodie fanatics, and an abundance of bars and pubs if you're looking to quench your thirst.
+On the reserve you'll have the opportunity to use any of the site's fantastic facilities, including swimming pool, tennis courts, communal lounge, TV area, and pool table.
+At weekends you'll be provided with transfers and accommodation in Port Elizabeth, where there's lots to see and do: take a sand boarding lesson on the dunes of the Sundays River, experience the longest dual zipline in Africa and take in your surroundings 70 metres above ground, play volleyball or go windsurfing on Hobie Beach, visit the South End Museum or Volkswagen Auto Pavilion, peruse the market stalls in New Brighton, or go horse riding through the Sardinia Bay Nature Reserve.

 Will I Need Injections/inoculations?